-7. Tangyuan is also known as Yuanxiao.
+Tangyuan is also known as Yuanxiao.
 People used to have the custom of enjoying tangyuan for Lantern Festival.
 Now it is also eaten on the morning of the first day in lunar month in southern provinces.
 Round foods have a meaning of family reunion.
 I have listed both black sesame tangyuan and peanut tangyuan this year.
 In addition to boiled tangyuan soup, you can also flat the dough and make pan-fried sticky rice cake.

 Fried sesame balls (煎堆) - fried sesame balls is a deep-fried version of Chinese Tangyuan.
 Both of them are made from sticky rice flour (糯米粉).
 The round shape is a great symbol for family reunion.

 Nian Gao is made with glutinous rice for the New Year.
 Originally, it is mainly for worship the gods and ancestors.
 Now nian gao is a popular ingredients for Chinese New Year.
 The Chinese pronunciation of Niangao has a meanings of increasing prosperous year after year.

 Chinese Spring Roll(春卷) is another must food, especially for older generations.
 Deep-fried dishes are not very popular now but we still need them for holidays.
 You can make homemade spring roll wrappers with very basic ingredients and kitchen utensils.
 For vegan readers, shredded taro is a great choice..